-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first-time students and received a bachelor's degree between July 1, 2013 and June 30, 2014.
+Include: 2017 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

-^{} only loans made to students who borrowed while enrolled at your institution.
+only loans made to students who borrowed while enrolled at your institution.

-^{} co-signed loans.
+co-signed loans.

-Exclude: those who transferred in.
+Exclude: students who transferred in.